drseg/swift-fsm/README.md

 Swift FSM is a Swift Package for all Apple platforms, available through the Swift Package Manager, and requires Swift 6 or later.
 Owing to its use of polymorphic actor isolation, it is limited to macOS 15, iOS 18, tvOS 18, and watchOS 11 or later.

-It is tested against strict concurrency rules and should be fully compliant, and should work with projects still using Swift 5 language mode, however there will likely be spurious warnings, and possibly some compilation errors in some environments (see both [Actions and Concurrency][7], and [Swift 6 Language Mode][8]).
+It is tested against strict concurrency rules and should be fully compliant, and should work with projects still using Swift 5 language mode, however there will likely be spurious warnings, and possibly some compilation errors in some environments (see both [Swift Concurrency][7], and [Swift 6 Language Mode][8]).

 It has one dependency - Apple’s [Algorithms][9].